scawful/yaze/docs/asm-style-guide.md

 - **Logical Grouping**: Organize code into logical sections, with related routines and macros grouped together.
 - **Separation of Concerns**: Ensure that each section of code is responsible for a specific task or set of related tasks, avoiding tightly coupled code.
 - **Modularity**: Write code in a modular way, making it easier to reuse and maintain.
-- **Status Registers**: Indent code blocks when using status register operations (PHX, PLX, etc.) to improve readability.
+- **Status Registers and Stack Operations**: Indent code blocks when using status register operations (REP, SEP, PHX, PLX, etc.) to improve readability.

 Example: